PhilipVigus/CV/README.md

 * At Makers Academy
   * I taught myself React alongside the regular curriculum areas
   * I was regularly given extremely positive feedback by team members and pair partners regarding how well I was able to facilitate their learning without spoonfeeding them solutions
-  * I mentored two members of a later cohort, helping them get the most out of the course
+  * I mentored two members of a later cohort, helping them get the most out of the course by offering technical and pastoral advice and guidance based on my experience
 * While recovering from ill-health I taught myself to compose and synthesize classical music

+#### Leadership

+I have strong leadership skills.

+* At Makers Academy I often took leadership roles during critical times in projects.
+I led our final project for the first couple of days, establishing solid foundations such as a team charter, consensus on the details of the project, and broadly what the two weeks of the project would look like.
+Every time I led I received unanimous positive feedback on my ability to keep groups focused and on task, ensuring that all team members felt they had a voice, and helping the team reach consensus when there were disagreements
+* At OCN London I regularly led teams of moderators when visiting my clients.
+I was responsible for coordinating their efforts and ensuring that work got done to extremely tight schedules in challenging and occasionally unfriendly environments

 ## Education